opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 Fluent Bit is a graduated sub-project under the Cloud Native Computing Foundation (CNCF) Fluentd project umbrella.
 Fluent Bit has hundreds of integrations to common tools such as Kafka, Syslog, Loki, and of course OpenSearch.

-While users can send their logs to OpenSearch today, there are no set formats or schemas which can make sharing dashboards and alerts cumbersome.
-In this blog, we talk about using Fluent Bit, a new simple schema and OpenSearch with Nginx as the first example.
+While users can send their logs to OpenSearch today, there are no set formats or schemas, which can make sharing dashboards and alerts cumbersome.
+In this blog, we talk about using Fluent Bit, a new simple schema, and OpenSearch with Nginx, as the first example.

 ## Simple Schema